Our Model

 Living in the group and being a part of the group milieu becomes a microcosm or “mini-world”, from which the therapist and staff identify and relate lessons and experiences to broader contexts of how the student will live outside of the woods.

-Typically, students will unconsciously recreate the same type of relationships, patterns, and dynamics they did at home.
+Often, individuals in therapy will unconsciously recreate the same type of relationships, patterns, and dynamics that they experience in their lives at home.
 From this new vantage point, the therapist can pinpoint and direct attention to help the student; 1) see these sources of difficulty, and then 2) adapt thought processes and behaviors using new insights and skills.

-There is a highly integrated relationship between the therapist and the Field Instructors, in which the field instructors become an extension of the clinician.
-Field instructors are provided ongoing training and supervision under the direction of the therapist, and are responsible for implementing the treatment plan as outlined by the therapist.
+We prioritize a highly integrated relationship between the therapist and the field instructors in which the staff are able to act as the therapist's extension of accountability and unconditional positive regard.
+Field instructors are provided ongoing training and supervision under the direction of the therapist, and are responsible for implementing the therapists' treatment plan through the week while maintaining the phsycial and emotional safety of the group in camp.

-Field Instructors are a part of therapy sessions with Primary Therapist and student which allows them to incorporate the issues identified in session throughout the rest of the week, and to bring awareness to those dynamics in the moments they emerge.
+Field instructors often sit in on therapy sessions with the Primary Therapist and student.
+This allows the field team to incorporate the issues identified in session throughout the rest of the week, and to bring awareness to those dynamics in the moment.

 Focus on clinical goals

-Our program is based on the full immersion model of wilderness therapy.
-It is a seamless, uninterrupted wilderness experience.
-With this model, there are no distractions — adolescents and young adults are in a position to embrace their environment as part of their therapeutic process through the duration of their stay.
+With our nature-based model, there are no distractions — adolescents and young adults are in a position to embrace their environment as part of their therapeutic process through the duration of their stay.

 Unless it’s necessary, students remain in the wilderness until it’s time to transition to their next steps.
-Their group, field instructors, therapists, transportation staff and nurses are the only people with whom they interact.
+Aside from communicating with their family at home, students' peers, field instructors, student care coordinator, therapists, transportation staff and nurses are the only people with whom they interact while in the program.

 Explore a safe, natural environment

-While students typically feel wholly immersed in the wilderness, they are actually in closer proximity to civilization and assistance than they realize.
-Blue Ridge Therapeutic Wilderness works to encourage the ‘feeling’ of immersion in the wilderness while maintaining contact with each group multiple times a day as well as assurance that, in the rare occasion it’s necessary, each group can be easily and quickly reached by emergency services.
+While students typically feel that they are wholly immersed in the wilderness, they are actually in closer proximity to civilization and assistance than they realize.
+Blue Ridge Therapeutic Wilderness works to encourage the ‘feeling’ of immersion in the wilderness while maintaining contact with each group multiple times a day as well as guaranteeing that, in the rare occasion it’s necessary, each group can be easily and quickly reached by emergency services.

 Learn valuable life skills

-We employ the full immersion model because of the level of resiliency that is developed when adolescents and young adults are responsible for creating “home” for themselves.
-The goal is to teach students skills which translate into their lives as they assume various levels of responsibility.
+Our model was created because of the level of resiliency that is developed when adolescents and young adults are responsible for creating “home” for themselves wherever they go.
+The goal is to teach students skills which translate into their lives as they assume various levels of responsibility in the wilderness camp.

-Within our model, students gradually assume a higher level of accountability for how they interact with themselves and others.
+Students gradually assume a higher level of accountability for how they interact with themselves and others as they work through the Student Pathway.
 The resilience developed and lessons learned during this short but memorable time in the wilderness will remind them just how much they are capable of as they encounter other obstacles in life.

 Our model is supported by research